-- Recipients deciding to exercise the optional procurement process must develop and submit an Procurement Spending Plan covering the remaining time of the 6-month timeframe specified in the award documents. - The Procurement Spending Plan must provide a complete list of all expenditures and cannot exceed the 6 month projected budget in application and baseline.
-For each expenditure the following information is required before approval: - Products or services to be procured. - Purpose the product and services will serve. - Dollar amount of procurement. - Justification explaining reasons procurement is needed before the 6-month deadline for FA submission. - Once the plan is submitted and approved, the Grants Office will notify the recipient's of their authorization to use funds for limited preliminary procurement activities.
+- Recipients requesting funds for procurement activities must develop and submit a Procurement Spending Plan covering the remaining time of the 6-month timeframe specified in the award documents. - To initiate this process, Recipients must file an Award Action Request through PAM/Grants Online with assistance from the FPO. - The Procurement Spending Plan must provide a complete list of all expenditures and cannot exceed the 6 month projected budget in application and baseline.
+For each expenditure the following information is required before approval: - Products or services to be procured. - Purpose the product and services will serve. - Dollar amount of procurement. - Justification explaining reasons procurement is needed before the 6-month deadline for EA submission. - Recipients should refer to the Guidelines to Prepare Six Month Budget for Environmental Assessment SAC available through this link or from your FPO. - Once the plan is submitted and approved, the Grants Office will notify the recipient of their authorization to use funds for procurement activities.